Find the right solution for your business with our free Fleet Management Buyer’s Guide.

 - Connected trucks and vehicles have already made strides to improve vehicle safety by using technology that lets them communicate with other vehicles, drivers, and infrastructure.

-- Advanced GPS tracking software is a safety feature that may be incorporated into fleets of self-driving vehicles to help them operate correctly.
+- Advanced GPS tracking software can be incorporated into fleets of self-driving vehicles to help them operate productively and safely.

-- Fleets of self-driving cars will likely have additional safety features, such as dash cameras that use artificial intelligence.
+- Fleets of self-driving cars will likely have additional safety features, such as dash cameras that utilize artificial intelligence to help minimize accidents.

 Fleet managers are already adopting safety technologies developed through research on self-driving cars, and these will likely spread from commercial fleets through to broader consumer availability.
 As the trucking industry joins the consumer automotive industry in fueling a self-driving future, it’s important to remember that, no matter the size or shape of the vehicle, safety is something that can never be fully automated.